hxfan1227/efdcr/README.md

 The `efdcr` package is a toolbox in R for pre- and post-processing the model results of the Environmental Fluid Dynamics Code (EFDC).
 It provides tools to link existing EFDC models (build by EEMS) with your modelling wokflows in R.
 `efdcr` enables you to set up the model data before you can directly import to the EEMS and to easily visualize the model results exported by EEMS.
-The central goal of `efdct` is to return simulation results in a *tidy* format to facilitate an easy implementation of EFDC simulations, together with other R packages into clean and efficient R programming workflows.
+The central goal of `efdcr` is to return simulation results in a *tidy* format to facilitate an easy implementation of EFDC simulations, together with other R packages into clean and efficient R programming workflows.
 The `efdcr` pakcage is part of my PhD thesis and was for personal use origninally and the APIs are not stable.
 Inspired by the `SWATplusR` package, I decided to continue to develop the package.
 Any contributions are welcomed and appreciated.

 ## Why `efdcr`?